IshMSahni/monopolyproject/README.md

 ## GUI Explained:

-The top right of the panel contains buttons allowing the player to roll dice, skip their turn, or surrender.
+The top right of the panel contains buttons allowing the players to roll dice, skip their turn, or surrender.

 The text box below displays information of the events transpiring whilst playing.